-Nothing showcases the culinary power of eggs quite like a soufflé.
-The yolks bind and enrich the base while the beaten whites leaven the soufflé for its characteristic light, airy texture.
-This is a classic spring version, but you could add mushrooms, substitute different vegetables, or swap the cheese for a different variety.
+Nothing showcases the culinary power of eggs quite like a souffle.
+The yolks bind and enrich the base while the beaten whites leaven the souffle for its characteristic light, airy texture.
+This is a classic spring version, but you could add mushrooms, substitute different vegetables for the spinach, or swap the Gruyere cheese for a different variety.
 (Save the extra egg yolk to make Pasta with Asparagus and Prosciutto.)
-The soufflé begins to deflate as soon as it comes out of the oven, so serve it immediately with a “Bon Appetit!” in your best Julia Child imitation.
+The souffle begins to deflate as soon as it comes out of the oven, so serve it immediately with a “Bon Appetit!” in your best Julia Child imitation.
 Pair it with a green salad dressed in Mustard-Shallot Vinaigrette and dry white wine for a light supper.

-2 tablespoons dry breadcrumbs
+- 2 tablespoons dry breadcrumbs

-1 (13-ounce) bunch fresh spinach, washed and tough stems removed
+- 1 (13-ounce) bunch fresh spinach, washed and tough stems removed

 - 1 garlic clove, minced

-1 cup low-fat milk
+- 1 cup low-fat milk

-3 tablespoons unbleached all-purpose flour
+- 3 tablespoons unbleached all-purpose flour

-Sea salt and freshly ground black pepper
+- Sea salt and freshly ground black pepper

-1/8 teaspoon ground nutmeg
+- 1/8 teaspoon ground nutmeg

-4 large egg yolks
+- 4 large egg yolks

-5 large egg whites, at room temperature
+- 5 large egg whites, at room temperature

-3/4 cup (3 ounces) shredded Gruyere cheese
+- 3/4 cup (3 ounces) shredded Gruyere cheese